Write a Formal Essay

-Studies from the National Assessment of Educational Progress show that over 80% of high school and college-level writing assignments are formal in nature.
-Moreover, strong formal writing skills contribute to 15–20% higher scores on tests measuring critical thinking and communication.
+Research from the National Assessment of Educational Progress indicates that more than 80 percent of writing assignments at the high school and college levels are formal in nature.
+Students who demonstrate strong formal writing skills achieve 15 to 20 percent higher scores in assessments measuring critical thinking and written communication.
+This highlights the importance of this essential academic skill.

 What Is a Formal Essay?